smikhalevski/doubter/README.md

 ```

 [`strip`](https://smikhalevski.github.io/doubter/classes/core.ObjectShape.html#strip) removes all unknown keys from
 an object.
-It is used here to prevent unexpected arguments to be accessible inside the app.
+It is used here to prevent unexpected arguments from being accessible inside the app.
 You may want to throw
 an error if unknown keys are detected or ignore them.
 Refer to [Unknown keys](#unknown-keys) section to find out how
 this can be done.